-Chutneys can be classified in two basic categories.
-The fresh chutneys, those that are blended with fresh ingredients and spices, and require no cooking whatsoever, and the cooked chutneys, that are simmered over a low heat till all the flavours are blended well.
-While chutneys are enjoyed and eaten in almost every home throughout the country, it is as diverse in its flavour as the number of hands that make it everyday.
+Chutneys can be classified into two basic categories.
+The fresh chutneys, those that are blended with fresh ingredients and spices, and require no cooking whatsoever – like this green chutney, and the cooked chutneys, that are simmered over low heat till all the flavours are blended well.
+While chutneys are enjoyed and eaten in almost every home throughout the country, it is as diverse in its flavour as the number of hands that make it every day.

 Some of the most popular chutneys include: